May 31 2021

 IoT finds useful results particularly in organizations or establishments with many co-dependent departments, for example in a hospital setting.
 Due to a workforce crisis, doctors and nurses are often unavailable to attend patients in case of sudden emergency situations like slip and fall, declining heart rate, post-surgery issues, etc.This problem can be easily solved through IoT.
 Several digital signage screens throughout a hospital can be connected wirelessly with every patients' vital monitoring devices or bedside emergency buttons.
 So, in the case of any emergency, the alert is displayed across all the digital signage screens placed throughout the hospital premise.
 This ensures immediate attention to high priority alerts and quick response from any capable healthcare professional who is at the nearest proximity.

 In a retail setting, IoT can be used differently.
-For instance, in a store, several digital displays can be connected to the store’s inventory ledger.
+For instance, using a top digital display software, several store displays can be connected to the store’s inventory ledger.
 As a result, the customers can view the quantity of any given product available in the store in real-time.
 Every time, a product is completely sold off, it gets updated across all the digital screens in the store.
 Besides offering customers the ‘fun element’ of watching a product count drop in real-time, this IoT-enabled system also becomes useful in case of urgent requirements or bulk purchase of essential products like groceries, books, medicines, etc.

 The crux of the matter is, there are endless possibilities to play with the features of IoT.